mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 ## Q5.
 Feature relevance

 One of the most attractive traits of the algorithm used in scikit-learn for training a decision tree model is that it produces, as a by-product, a ranking of the features by their contribution to the predictive power of the model (more specifically, for the reduction of the loss).
-In scikit-learn, this is the estimator's attribute `.feature_importances_`.
+In scikit-learn, this is the attribute `.feature_importances_`.
 It is extracted as a 1D array, in which each term is the **importance** of one of the features.
 The importance is measured as the **percentage of loss reduction** due to the splits in which the feature is involved.
 Zero importance means that the corresponding feature is not involved in any split, so it is not used by the decision tree.

 We take a look at feature importance in the biggest of our trees.
 In spite of the allowance for depth 5, only 15 features are involved in the splits.